sudara/melatonin_inspector/README.md

 Check out [the forum post for detail](https://forum.juce.com/t/fr-callback-or-other-mechanism-for-exposing-component-debugging-timing/54481/11?u=sudara).
 Or, if you run a JUCE fork, you might prefer [Roland's solution](https://forum.juce.com/t/fr-callback-or-other-mechanism-for-exposing-component-debugging-timing/54481/6?u=sudara).

 ## FAQ

+### Can I use this in a GUI app/standalone?

+Yup!
+See the tests folder for an example.

 ### Can I save my component resizes or edits?